JasonPKnoll/fido_bot/README.md

   * Ex: `!setemoji 💕`
 * Typing `!setaddword` as admin followed by desired word allows the default `"adder word"` to be changed
 * Typing `!setsubtractword` as admin followed by desired word allows the default `"subtractor word"` to be changed
-* Typing `!setplagueword` as admin followed by desired word allows the default `"plaguing word"` to be changed
+* Typing `!setlotteryword` as admin followed by desired word allows the default `"lottery word"` to be changed
 * Typing `!values` as admin will display the current bot settings

 * DM's sent to the bot are forwarded to the `"designated bot channel"`.